 - If you have a high initial body fat percentage, then you are going to lose more fat relative to lean, so you will need a larger deficit to lose the same amount of weight as compared to a lean person!

 - Creating a calorie deficit once at the beginning of a diet and maintaining that same caloric intake for the duration of the diet and after major weight loss fails to account for how your body decreases energy expenditure with reduced body weight.
 (Most people have to reduce calories as a diet progresses to continue losing fat at the same rate).

 - Progressive resistance training and or high protein diets can modify the proportion of weight lost from body fat vs lean tissue (which is why weight training and sufficient protein while on calorie restricted diets are absolute musts!)

 Well, not necessarily.
-You can still use the standard calorie formulas to figure out how much you should eat, and you can use a 500-1000 calorie per day deficit (below maintenance) as a generic guideline to figure where to set your calories to lose one or two pounds per week respectively (at least on paper anyway).
+You can still use the standard calorie formulas to figure out how much you should eat.
+You can still use a 500-1000 calorie per day deficit (below maintenance) as a generic guideline to figure where to set your calories to lose one or two pounds per week respectively (at least on paper anyway).

-Even better however, you could use this info to fine tune your caloric deficit using a percentage method and also base your deficit on your starting body fat level to help guide you for choosing your deficit.
-This is a much more personalized and effective approach:
+Even better however, you could use this info to fine tune your caloric deficit using a percentage method.
+You can also use your starting body fat level to help guide you for choosing your deficit.
+This is a much more personalized and effective approach.

 15-20% below maintenance calories = conservative deficit